 Quilts don’t have hoods and so I use an Outdoor Research Down Beanie to keep my head warm on colder nights.
-I use an Icebreaker merino sleepwear/baselayer, which also has a hood.
-I also make use of a Lifeventure EX3 Silk Sleeper – 120g (4.2oz) which not only adds a couple of degrees, but more importantly keeps the bag clean and the down in the best possible condition to do its job effectively.
-I also carry foam ear plugs and use a my Buff as an eye shade when necessary.
+I use an Icebreaker merino sleepwear/base layer, which also has a hood.
+I also make use of a Lifeventure EX3 Silk Sleeper – 120g (4.2oz) which not only adds a couple of degrees but more importantly keeps the bag clean and the down in the best possible condition to do its job effectively.
+I also carry foam earplugs and use my Buff as an eye shade when necessary.

 Cooking, Eating & Drinking – 0.63kg (1.4lbs)